ICI3D/ICI3D.github.io/daidd/index.md

 - 6:00-8:00 Dinner break (dinner is served at 7)
 - 8:00-9:00 Faculty research talk, computer session, or social activity

 The introductory and closing sessions will be held in Jacksonville, FL.
-The Clinic will begin the afternoon of Sunday, December 4.
-On Monday morning, we will travel as a group to [White Oak Conservation's Conference Center](http://www.whiteoakwildlife.org/wop/conferences/) in Yulee, FL.
+The Clinic will begin on Sunday afternoon, and on Monday morning, we will travel as a group to [White Oak Conservation's Conference Center](http://www.whiteoakwildlife.org/wop/conferences/) in Yulee, FL.
 There will be a mid-session evaluation on Wednesday evening.
-The Clinic will officially end by 2pm on Saturday, December 10. **The schedule for DAIDD {{page.year}} is not yet available.**
+The Clinic will officially end by 2pm on Saturday. **The preliminary schedule for DAIDD {{page.year}} we be available approximately one month before the Clinic.**

 Schedules from previous years: